Web addresses: motivate-biodiversity.eu

 After the project ends, raw EVA and ReSurvey data will be archived at MUNI University by Ilona Knollová (under project 200 – 2024-03-01 MOTIVATE).
 Mobilization of new vegetation-plot data (EVA and ReSurvey) will continue after the end of the MOTIVATE project, either via the project webpage (www.motivate-biodiversity.eu, which will be hosted until, at least, 2030) or via contacts to Ilona Knollová and all other WP PIs

-After the termination of the MOTIVATE project, and in case that data managers acquire an employment in a new project, theprimary and secondary data must be either published or permanently deleted after a transition phase of 3 years (in accordance with the MOTIVATEA DDOMP).
+After the termination of the MOTIVATE project, and in case that data managers acquire an employment in a new project, theprimary and secondary data must be either published or permanently deleted after a transition phase of 3 years.

 VIII.
 COSTS